metabase/metabase/docs/operations-guide/scaling-metabase.md

 If you haven't already, we recommend you update to the latest Metabase version to get the most recent performance improvements.

-### Only ask for the data you need

-In general, you should only query the data you need.
-If you set up a dashboard that you'll be viewing daily, you can reduce load times by limiting the number of records your queries return.

-If you have many users running queries that return a lot of records, it won't matter that Metabase is fast: the users will get their data only as fast as your database(s) can return the requested records.

-Take advantage of Metabase's data exploration tools to learn about your data and preview records in tables so you can dial in on only the records you need to answer your question.

-Be especially mindful when querying data across time or space, as you can filter out a lot of unnecessary data by restricting your question to a shorter timespan or smaller area.
-Do you really need to see data years back, or in all geohashes?

 ### Cache your queries

 You can [configure caching](../administration-guide/14-caching.md) on questions to store their results.
 Metabase will show users the timestamp for the results, and users can manually refresh the results if they want to rerun the query.
 Caching is suitable for results that do not update frequently.